7 Shaving Soap Bars For A Smooth, Sustainable Shave

 - Shave in the shower or immediately after a shower.
 You want your skin warm and clean because it will make for a smoother shave.

 - Use your hand or a shaving brush to work the soap into a lather.
 The foamier, the better.
 If you’re having trouble, soak the soap and brush in warm water for several minutes.
-This will soften the bristles of the brush and make the soap easier to work into a lather.
+This will soften the bristles of the shaving brush and make the soap easier to work into a rich lather.

-- Spin the brush around so that it’s adequately covered with soap (or do the same with your hands).
+- Spin the shaving brush around so that it’s adequately covered with soap (or do the same with your hands).
 You should see soap cling to the brush bristles.

 - Once the first coat is layered on, add a thicker layer to protect your skin and make the shaving process easier.

-How to store a shaving soap bar?
+What about how to store a shaving soap bar?

-- Palm oil-free: If not totally absent palm oil and its derivatives, we consider RSPO-certified palm oil though it’s not as ideal.
+- Palm oil-free: If not totally absent of palm oil and its derivatives, we consider RSPO-certified palm oil though it’s not as ideal.

-- Thoughtful packaging: We look for recyclable, at the very least, but zero waste is much better.
-Especially considering that aerosol cans and containers are often not recyclable.
+- Thoughtful packaging: We look for recyclable, at the very least, but zero waste is much better—especially considering that aerosol cans and containers are often not recyclable.

-You don’t have to go au natural or embrace an epic beard to be eco friendly.
+You don’t have to go au natural or embrace an epic beard to be eco-friendly.
 A simple zero waste bathroom swap to a shaving soap bar will do the trick!

 In fact, it’s small changes like this (and these other 50 zero waste tips) that can have a significant impact.